zombie/TypeScript-DOM-lib-generator/README.md

 But so far some things still need manual modification and that is done by files in `inputfiles/` directory.

+See how many types have been added in the [changelog](CHANGELOG.md).

 ## Why not `@types`?

 To maintain the package by myself without waiting for external reviews.